yiisoft/validator/README.md

 $errors = $rule->validate($data)->getErrors();
 ```

-The contents of the errors will be (omitted for brevity):
+The contents of the errors will be:

 ```php
 $errors = [